![]() |

 15

-"(T)his happened when Dolly was about to menstruate ...
+"(T)his happened when D. was about to menstruate ...
 It was not my first time to have intercourse with her.
 I know nothing about a laceration which she sustained ...
 I did not use any force."

-It was put to him that he did use force and that is why that
+It was put to him that he did use force and that is why that laceration was there.
+His reply was curious and rambling:

 "Your worship, but she could have been injured if it was rape, she could have received injuries and bruises and maybe a knife would have been used if it was rape."